 We have bushes that we planted over 30 years ago and they are now about eight feet tall and ten feet wide.

-All you have to do is keep them weeded which is fairly easy as they shade their own soil (meaning not many weeds grow there anyway).
+If you do wish to grow blueberries, all you have to do is keep them weeded—which is fairly easy as they shade their own soil (meaning not many weeds grow there anyway).